alexgoodell/iatreum/_posts/2015-07-22-what-are-lymphomas-and-malt-lymphomas-print.markdown

 Although the stomach is the most common site of a MALT lymphoma, the stomach normally doesn’t have a lot of MALT – the famous Peyer’s patches are in the ilium (and, interestingly, are the major histologic difference between the ilium and the other sections of the small intestine).
 How do MALTomas arise in the stomach then?
 Well, chronic inflammation of the stomach (gastritis) actually __induces the formation of lymphoid tissue__ around the stomach.
 I bet you can guess what the major inflammatory agent is: H. pylori.

 MALT lymphomas are wild because they undergo remission with the removal of H. pylori in 55-75% of cases.
-How is this possible, Alex?
+How is this possible?
 Isn’t cancer defined as an uncontrolled growth of malignant cells?
 Well, it’s interesting.

 In general, remember that immune cells are generally short-lived compared to the other cells in our body.
 The one time when we want them to have an extended lifespan is during an infection.
 In order to do that, various cytokines, particularly IL-2, promote maturation and survival.
 These cytokines are released by damaged cells, through a pathway involving the transcription factor __NF-kB__ (remember, this is what glucocorticoids block).